maketext/many-snap/README.md

-# js-scroll-snap
+# many-snap

 sample ~~> http://www.plusuniv.com

-Vue based but vanilla JS snap scroll action implemented.
+vanilla JS snap scroll action implemented.

-only one PUG File is prepared now.
+PUG File example is prepared now.
+In example PUG file, integrated with Vue.js 2

 and at all BROWSER with Chrome will be work properly.